Home » Main Dishes » Entrees » Low Sodium Meatball Lasagna

 I like to use the classic lasagna noodles for this recipe but you could also substitute farfalle (bowtie) pasta, rotini, penne, or large shells.

 The great thing about ricotta cheese is that it has a quite low sodium content compared to many cheeses.
-But if you don’t have ricotta cheese on hand, you could leave it out or you can substitute with sour cream or a few dollops of Mascarpone cream cheese.
+But if you don’t have ricotta cheese on hand, you could leave it out or you can substitute it with sour cream or a few dollops of Mascarpone cream cheese.
 Cottage cheese is often used in lasagna as a substitute but is too high in sodium for our purposes.

 Riccota cheese label